thanos-io/thanos/docs/components/compact.md

 size of the blocks.
 In worst case scenario compactor has to have space adequate to 2 times 2 weeks (if your maximum compaction level is 2 weeks) worth of smaller blocks to perform compaction.
 First, to download all of those source blocks, second to build on disk output of 2 week block composed of those smaller ones.

-You need to multiple this to X where X is `--compaction.concurrency` (by default 1).
+You need to multiply this with X where X is `--compaction.concurrency` (by default 1).

 On-disk data is safe to delete between restarts and should be the first attempt to get crash-looping compactors unstuck.
 However, it's recommended to give the Compactor persistent disk in order to effectively use bucket state cache between restarts.